Zipcoder/tc-19-assessment-3/instructions/part1/README-BasicStringUtils.md

 <br><br><br><br>
 ## `String camelCase(String str)`
 * **Description**
-    * Given a string, `str`, return an identical String with the first character capitalized.
+    * Given a string, `str`, return an identical String with the first character of every word capitalized and all words concatinated.

 ### Example
 * Sample Script